 Now you work.

-Actually, Linda, you'll love this story.
+And he's so actually, Linda, you'll love this story.

 What about me?

-I says, Oh my god, you're not working for me.
+I said, you're not working for me.

 I mean, that's a pretty clever argument.

-Um, anyway, so AOC is saying America is to blame.
+Anyway, so AOC is saying America is to blame.

-She broke her silence yesterday on this anti-communism, this murderous communist regime and this pro-freedom, these protests.
+She broke her silence yesterday on this anti-communism, this murderous communist regime, and this pro-freedom, these protests.

 People are risking their lives now in Cuba.